-Our program is designed to focus on the child’s physical, intellectual, social and emotional development, including interpersonal, intrapersonal, and socialization skills.
+Our programs are designed to focus on the child’s physical, intellectual, social and emotional development, including interpersonal, intrapersonal, and socialization skills.

 Please select the appropriate program for your child and read more specifically about the goals for each class.